Big Three (tennis): 2022–23: Federer retires, Nadal then Djokovic set major titles record

-The 2022 Wimbledon Championships marked the event's first edition since 1998 in which Federer did not compete.
+The 2022 Wimbledon marked the event's first edition since 1998 Wimbledon in which Federer did not compete.
 Nadal returned to Wimbledon for the first time in three years; however he incurred an abdominal injury during the tournament.
-He progressed to the quarterfinals to face Taylor Fritz, defeating him in a five-set encounter that further aggravated his injury.
-He then withdrew from the tournament before his semifinal encounter against Nick Kyrgios, the latter of whom then advanced to his first major final.
-Djokovic successfully defended his title by defeating Kyrgios in four sets in the final to win his 21st major title, thereby passing Federer and placing him one behind Nadal.
+He progressed to the quarterfinals to face Taylor Fritz, defeating him in a five set match that further aggravated his injury.
+He then withdrew from the tournament before his semifinal encounter against Nick Kyrgios, who then advanced to his first major final.
+Djokovic successfully defended his title by defeating Kyrgios in four sets in the final to win his 21st major, thereby passing Federer and placing himself one behind Nadal.
 He tied Pete Sampras for the second-most Wimbledon men's singles titles at 7, one behind Federer's all-time record of 8 titles.

-At the 2022 US Open, Djokovic withdrew from another major for being unvaccinated, while Federer did not compete due to injuries.
+At the 2022 US Open, Djokovic withdrew from another major for being a foreigner who was unvaccinated against COVID-19, while Federer did not compete due to injuries.
 Nadal's attempt to win his 23rd major title was thwarted by an upset in the fourth round by Frances Tiafoe.
-Medvedev's later elimination guaranteed a new champion (which would be Carlos Alcaraz), making this the 13th time that a major would feature a new champion since Federer's first Wimbledon title in 2003, and the third consecutive year that the US Open would feature a new champion.

-On 23 September 2022, Federer retired from professional-level tennis at the 2022 Laver Cup, having struggled with a knee injury for the past couple of years, ending the age of the Big Three.
-He played his last match on Team Europe in doubles partnering Nadal, on a team that also included Djokovic and Murray: the last professional-level tournament to feature the Big Four together.
+Medvedev's later elimination guaranteed a new champion in Carlos Alcaraz, making it the 13th time that a major featured a new champion since Federer's first Wimbledon title in 2003, and the third consecutive year that the US Open featured a new champion.
+At the 2022 Paris Masters, Djokovic lost to Holger Rune in the final in three sets.
+Djokovic won the 2022 ATP Finals, tying Federer's record of six titles in the event.
+At the 2022 Laver Cup, having struggled with a recurring knee injury for the past several years, Federer retired from professional tennis, thus ending the Big Three era.
+He played his last match on Team Europe in doubles, partnering Nadal, on a team that also included Djokovic and Murray.
+This was the last professional level tournament featuring the Big Four together.

-At the 2023 Australian Open, Djokovic returned to play and won his 10th Australian open title, matching Nadal's record of 22 men's singles majors.
-He also joined Nadal in ownership of double digit titles at a single major.